Wyntuition/jekyll-now/todo/02-work-internal.md

     TypeScript helps standardize code with OO pricinples.
 Scala allows such flexibility that different developer can use different subsets to do the same thing.
 This can lead to a significant increase in difficulty training new developers as well as increase in cost of maintaining the system.

     Scala variability can cause a constant cycle of painful recruitment, on-boarding and maintenance.
+You could be a top expert in Scala, but that doesn't mean, as a human being, that you can look at any Scala variation someone wrote and easily get it.
+You have to use extra cognitive load to understand something where this wouldn't be the case if it was written the way you knew.
+Why have so much variability?
+It is great when you need it, but on a typical software project you need the code to be stanrdized more than that, but what's more important that language flexibility is productivity, recruitment, on-boarding and maintenance.

     Systemic issues: no code standards with a lang like Scala, Lead who doesn't know software workflow enough like code standard/norms, overall experience level , lack of scala experience, lack of team org experience (5 people pairing all the time?),